markniu/Bed_Distance_sensor/README.md

-## Bed Distance sensor for 3D printer
+## Bed Distance sensor for 3D printer---BDsensor

 This is a high resolution inductive distance sensor, it can measure the distance from bed to nozzle with distance resolution 0.01mm.